Celine

 Grand total:

-As of December 2021 Nintendo has sold more than 388 million games in Japan.
+As of March 2024 Nintendo has sold over 435 million games in Japan.

 Summary about Nintendo million selling games in Japan (data for the million sellers is fairly complete):